Structural, elastic and thermal properties of cementite (Fe$_3$C) calculated using Modified Embedded Atom Method: Structural and Elastic Properties of Cementite

-Polycrystalline elastic moduli predicted by our MEAM potential are presented in Table ~\ref{tab:PolyElasticProp}, in comparison with DFT, experiment, and interatomic potentials by Ruda \etal \cite{Ruda2009} and Henriksson \etal\cite{Henriksson2009} The elastic constants predicted by DFT are in excellent agreement with experiment.
-The present MEAM gives the best agreement with experiment among the three interatomic potentials for $B$; however, the present MEAM prediction of $\nu$ is significantly lower than its experimental value.
-Ruda's potential predicts the best agreement with experiment for $G$ and $\nu$.
+Polycrystalline elastic moduli predicted by the present MEAM potential are presented in Table~\ref{tab:alloy_prop}, in comparison with DFT, experiment, and interatomic potentials by Ruda \etal,\cite{Ruda2009} and Henriksson \etal\cite{Henriksson2009} The elastic constants predicted by DFT are in good agreement with experiment.
+The present MEAM potential gives the best agreement with experiment among the three interatomic potentials for $B$ and $\nu$; the present MEAM predicts the $\nu$ value equal to the experimental value.
+Ruda's potential predicts the best agreement with experiment for $G$ and $Y$.

-\subsection{Surface energies}
+\subsection{Surface Energies}

 Calculations were performed on (001), (010), and (100) surfaces to determine the surface formation energy.
-Table~\ref{tab:CmtEsurfs} compares the surface formation energies of the present MEAM to DFT and the interatomic potential by Ruda \etal\cite{Ruda2009} The atoms near the surfaces are fully relaxed to allow reconstruction if necessary.
+Table~\ref{tab:alloy_prop} compares the surface formation energies of the present MEAM to DFT \cite{Chiou2003} and the interatomic potential by Ruda \etal\cite{Ruda2009} The atoms near the surfaces are fully relaxed to allow reconstruction if necessary.
 The predicted surface energies have the same order of magnitude as DFT results.
 However, the present MEAM gives a wrong order of stability among the three surfaces.